dalmo1991/superflexPy/doc/testing.rst

 Automated testing
 =================

-For the first release of SuperflexPy, the testing is limited to the correctness of the numerical results; this should spot major errors in the code and offer some degree of validation of the model.
-Running the tests, implicitly checks also the correct functionality of auxiliary methods (e.g. to set parameters and states, to inspect the internals of the model, to set inputs and get outputs, etc.).

 Testing is done comparing numerical results of SuperflexPy with the one obtained running `Superflex <https://doi.org/10.1029/2010WR010174>`_ for some specific model configurations and sets of parameters and inputs.

+Current testing consists in validating the correctness of the numerical results.
+This testing strategy implicitly checks auxiliary methods (e.g. setting parameters and states, retrieving the internal fluxes of the model, setting inputs and getting outputs, etc.).

-Testing code is contained in the folder :code:`test/` and uses the module :code:`unittest`.
+The testing code is contained in folder :code:`test/` and uses the Python module :code:`unittest`.
 The folder contains :code:`reference_results/` (so far only from Superflex) and :code:`unittest/` containing the scripts that run the tests.
-Further development of the framework will possibly improve and change this organization.

-At this point, testing covers:
+Current testing covers:

 - Correct functionality of specific elements (reservoirs and lag functions) that are implemented in Superflex (e.g. :code:`01_FR.py`, :code:`02_UR.py`);